PrincetonUniversity/lucid/examples/p4_bmv2_examples/link_monitor/README.md

 The `printf` `probe DONE` block at the final hop dumps the full chain in push-front order (most recent first).

-## Notable Lucid details
+## Notes

 - The `probe` event is just a regular Lucid event with vector args carrying both stacks as fixed-size `int<32>[4]` arrays, so we don't need a parser.
-This treats probes as a *control protocol* rather than a wire-format packet.
-If you ever need a real wire format (to talk to non-Lucid endpoints), you'd recover the per-depth event variant approach from `source_routing`/`mri`.
-- Probes are injected via the JSON spec's `"events"` list — same way you'd inject any non-packet event in any other Lucid program. `generate_port` ferries them between switches at runtime.
-At the last hop the event is emitted out a host port and lands in the `Exits` list.
+- Probes are injected via the JSON spec's `"events"` list and `generate_port` moves them between switches at runtime.
+At the last hop the event is emitted out a non-connected host port (so ends up in the `Exits` list).
 - **Global declaration order matters across handlers.**
   `ipv4_lpm → byte_cnt_reg → last_time_reg`.
 Both handlers (`ipv4_pkt`
-  and `probe`) access only some of these but in declaration order, so the typechecker is happy.
+  and `probe`) access only some of these but in declaration order, so the type system is happy.
 The `probe` handler skips `ipv4_lpm` (allowed); the `ipv4_pkt` handler skips `last_time_reg` (allowed).
 - **`Array.update(arr, idx, get_val, _, set_to_arg, now)`** is the
   natural Lucid idiom for "atomically read the old value and write a